 best peso per hp sedan

 We here at the office decided to do something a little fun.
-We brought out our calculators and decided to see which normal car in the Philippines can give you the most amount of horsepower for the least amount of cash.
+We brought out our calculators and decided to see which normal car in the Philippines could give you the most amount of horsepower for the least amount of cash.
 With that in mind, we created a quick list of vehicles with that premise in mind.

 For our calculations, we used the SRP of all of these vehicles then we divided them by the amount of mechanical horsepower they push out.
-If the vehicle has its power listed as PS, we converted it to mechanical horsepower.

 Volkswagen Santana